VMBlakelock/destination-date-night/README.md

 ## Testing

-Various testing was undertaken during the creation of this site including different browser usage, various devices checks.
+Various testing was undertaken during the creation of this site including various devices checks.
 Also the W3C Markup Validator, validation check was ongoing throughout the project development.

-Below are a few various issues and bugs I found during the creation.
+Below are a few issues and bugs found during the development stages.

 #### Issue 1

 Footer
-- I struggled to get the positioning right in footer finally managed after testing a few different scenarios.
-Realised I should have done the testing in a branch to show the workings.
-- Font Awesome Instragam icon square would not load, all other social icons in square format worked just this one, I eventually tried the alternative non square icon and this displayed correctly, therefore kept this icon on the site.
+- A couple of issues with the footer postioning during development nothing to difficult to resolve.
+The main one being the Font Awesome Instragam icon square  - this just would not load.
+All other social icons in square format worked and displayed well it was just this one.
+Eventually the alternative non square icon was tested and this displayed correctly, therefore kept this icon on the site.

 #### Issue 2

 Navbar
-- The Navbar was built following Bootstrap Navbar Documentation, however I wanted the navbar hamburger on the right instead of left on mobiles.
-After reviewing Bootstrap again I realised I had not added 'navbar-brand' to the nav html so I added this in.
-I also moved the entire 'a' class to above the 'button', this changed the position of the hamburger on mobiles.
+- First issue - the Navbar was built following Bootstrap Navbar Documentation, however the navbar hamburger was required on the right instead of left on mobiles.
+After reviewing Bootstrap documentation again the 'navbar-brand' had not been added to the nav html, this bug fixed.
+The entire 'a' class was moved to above the 'button', this changed the position of the hamburger on mobiles.
-- The .navbar-brand then gave me issues I couldnt get it to line up correctly after a few tests in Google Dev tools, I figured out that the margin needed a fix.
-I added a 0px margin-right and margin-left to the CSS class and that fixed the issue.
+- Secondly the .navbar-brand would not line up correctly.
+After a few tests in Google Dev tools, it is believed a margin needed a fix.
+A 0px margin-right and margin-left was added to the CSS .navbar-brand class and that fixed the issue.

 #### Issue 3

+Background Image
+- The background image wasnt responding well to responsive design.
+After googling it was found a Hero Image would suit better.
+At first the inital image that was chosen wouldnt sit correctly, so another image was selected.
+This seemed to fit correctly on first attempt.
+After some testing the footer and the background to the "Perfect Date" text didnt align with the hero images.
+In CSS the width of the images had been set to 1600px after googling for a suitable resolution for a hero image.
+Once this had been amended to 100% everything lined up correctly.

+#### Issue 4

 IPAD
 - The challenge was getting the IPAD to be responsive.
-In Google Dev Tools when I used the size markers and the responsive dropdown at the top, my tablet at 768 x 768 worked and was aligned.
-However when I used the IPAD template the size changed and was out of line.
+Whilst testing in Google Dev Tools using the size markers and the responsive dropdown at the top, a tablet at 768 x 768 worked and was aligned.
+However when the IPAD template was used the size changed and was out of line.
-I tried to fix this but was unable to rectify.
+Testing was done to fix this but it was unrectified.
 However by the end of the project this somehow fixed itself.

-#### Issue 4

-- I realised my background image wasnt responding well to responsive design.
-Not sure why I didnt notice this earlier.
-I googled and realised I needed to have a Hero Image instead.
+The thought on this fix is possibly due to the amendment of the hero image size as discussed above.

 #### Issue 5

 If statement
-- My first attempt at writing my if statement didnt work.
-I initially wrote using ==.
-After googling the difference between == and === operators, I realised this was my error.
-I needed the === operator so it would return true as both Dinner and Leeds needed to be true.
+- The first attempt at writing an 'if' statement didnt work.
+Initially it was written using the == operator.
+After googling the difference between == and === operators, it was realised this was the error.
+The code needed the === operator so it would return true as both Dinner and Leeds needed to be true.
 However it still didnt work.
+- Finally the error was found in a } symbol on line 13 in the main.js file - this was placed in a line of code that closed the function before it managed to filter through the data.
+Once the closing } was positioned correctly onto line 58 in the main.js file the function worked and the buttons could be clicked and the date text was revealed.

 #### Issue 6

 Google Map API
 - Setting up the Google Map created errors in the console.
-After trying to correct it by re reading Google Maps JS API documentation it was founf the issue was with the HTTP Referrer in the credentials section of the Google Cloud Platform.
+After trying to correct it by re reading Google Maps JS API documentation it was found the issue was with Application Restriction section specifically the HTTP Referrer in the main Credentials area of the Google Cloud Platform.
-In order to rectify this I had to add various links to my github projects.
-My github live site link, the gitpod workspace link and two wildcard links.
+- In order to rectify this various links where added here.
+The github live site link, the gitpod workspace link and two wildcard links.
 Finally the map worked.

 ### Browsers tested

 - Chrome, using Google Developer Tools
+Chrome was used for testing on Laptop, Tablet and Android devices.

+- Safari, was used on the I phone tests.

 ### Devices tested

 Mobile:
-- Android - Samsung Galaxy A40
+- Android - Samsung Galaxy A40 - Outcome: Site works perfectly.
+No bugs found.
+All everything is responsive.
-- Android - Samsung Galaxy A20
+- Android - Samsung Galaxy A20 -
 - Android - Samsung Galaxy S10
 - IOS - Iphone - xxxxx

 Laptop:
-- Toshiba Satellite C850
+- Toshiba Satellite C850 - Outcome: Site works perfectly.
+No bugs found.
+All everything is responsive.

 Tablet:
 - xxxxxxx

 ## Evaluation

+- Overall the owner is pleased with the design and development of this site.
+It has all the basic requirements of a functional website and meets the project criteria.
+- The site definitely has room for future interactive activity, functionality and imagery.
+- During later stages of development it was realised some of the testing should have been branched off to show the workings.
+Something the owner will keep in mind for next time.
+- All testing was manual, the use of the Jasmine framework was not used.
+Again somthing to consider in the future, especially if additional functionalities are added at a later stage.
+- In user stories in 'the site will' section it was stated - *Based on criteria selected, link to the Google Maps JS API where markers will pop up based on user selection.* However this idea and functionality wasnt applied, primarily due to not having enough time to implement.
+Therefore a map with markers pre sitting was developed.
 - It was found during the last stages of building this site that there was actually a site slightly like Destination Date Night.
 It was found when adding the final destination criteria to the site.
-The owner was disheartened and discouraged on the finding after the work to design this site.
+The owner was disheartened and discouraged on the finding after the hard work and thought put in to design this site.
 Here is [Designmynight](https://www.designmynight.com/)

 ## Deployment